 Any custody order issued with an Order of Protection is only temporary and may last no longer than six (6) months.
 You must file a separate custody case in district court if you would like a long-term custody decision.

 A judge may also order the respondent to pay temporary child support to you for a period of up to six (6) months.
 You must file a separate child support case for long-term child support.
-Please contact your local Child Support Enforcement Division (CSED), part of the Human Services Department for assistance with establishing long-term child support.
+Please contact your local Child Support Enforcement Division (CSED), part of the Human Services Department, for assistance with establishing long-term child support.
 For more information on child support, click here.

 A judge can order some things to make visitation safe for the children, such as:

-- “Supervised visitation” means that the other parent can only see his child with someone else watching.
-Supervised visitation centers are places where specially trained staff who know about domestic violence watch over the visits between parents and children.
+- “Supervised visitation” means that the other parent can only see the child with someone else watching.
+Supervised visitation centers are places where specially trained staff who know about domestic violence watch over the visits between parent and child.
 You can ask the judge to order visitation to take place at a supervised visitation center, if this service is available in your community.
 For a map of the service providers in New Mexico, please click here.
 If supervised visitation is not available in your area, you can ask the judge to have your trusted friends or relatives supervise the visits.
 If you want someone to supervise the visits, be prepared to tell the judge who that person is and why he or she is a good person to supervise.
 Make sure the person is willing to supervise visits before you give his or her name to the judge.

 - Limits on time: The judge may limit visitation to a few hours at a time, a few times week.
 A judge may also order that no overnight visits are allowed.